Stipend and Benefit Information

 Fellows must complete 33 months of fellowship training during the course of three years.
-Thus, a fellow who takes maternity, paternity, or other leave may need to extend their training beyond the customary graduation date to complete the necessary training.
+A fellow who takes maternity, paternity, or other leave may need to extend their training beyond the customary graduation date to complete the necessary training.
 Through use of sick time and vacation time, fellows are eligible to receive six weeks of paid leave; further leave is taken without pay.

 The program provides support for the purchase of several standard textbooks, journal subscriptions, membership dues in major professional societies, and computer software.
 Attendance at and participation in scientific professional meetings is an important part of the educational experience.
-Therefore, registration fees and travel expenses are covered for one meeting per year of fellowship.
+Registration fees and travel expenses are covered for one meeting per year of fellowship.